-An important driver of the rating differential between the

-FHC and the bank subsidiary/subsidiaries is the subsidiary bank's/bank's regulatory capital ratios because the deterioration of such could pose the risk of a restriction of dividends to the FHC.
-The principal operating subsidiary/subsidiaries on which the FHC's debt servicing relies will be identified for this reason as well as those subsidiaries whose earnings would need to be primarily redeployed for growth purposes or to strengthen subsidiary-level capitalisation.
+An important driver of the rating differential between the FHC and the bank subsidiary/subsidiaries is the subsidiary bank's/bank's regulatory capital ratios because the deterioration of such could pose the risk of a restriction of dividends to the FHC.
+The principal operating subsidiary/subsidiaries on which the FHC's debt servicing relies will be identified for this reason as well as those subsidiary-level capitalisation.
 If group-level profitability is moderate, this will likely weigh not only on improvement in the group's capitalisation, but also the FHC's earnings protection and cashflow adequacy metrics.
 An above-average profitability, in contrast, would allow for steady organic capital building.